Staples-Inc/snap-plugin-collector-couchbase/README.md

 ## Documentation
 ### Build
+This will build the plugin binary in your $GOPATH/bin
 ```
-$ go install // this will build the binary in your $GOPATH/bin
+$ go install github.com/Staples-Inc/snap-plugin-collector-couchbase
 ```

 ### Run